 Thanks for your long term support to Save People from Dying from Malaria in South Sudan.

-Thanks for your recent generous gift to Combat Malnutrition with Bee-keeping in South Sudan project.
+Thanks for recent generous gift to Stop Moms from Dying in childbirth project.

 Through Land Rover Defender we are able to deliver the supplies to the clinic, despite the bad road caused by heavy rainfall.
 The following items are delivered to ONURA Survival Clinic - 6 birth mats, 8 boxes cotton wool, 4 pieces syringe & needle, 5 sets of umbilical cord clam, 6 maternity pads , and 2 set delivery instruments.